The Ethical Foundations of the South African Framework (Judicial and Institutional Version)

 1. Statement of Purpose

-1.1 This document sets out the ethical foundations supporting the application of the Parity Accord to South Africa.
+1.1 This document sets out the civic and constitutional ethics supporting the application of the Parity Accord within South Africa.

 2. Executive Summary